Notes: This information applies to every type of mediation.

 The Mediator will start the mediation process in his own office by carefully reading whatever documents you have uploaded.
 But please do not assume that the Mediator will be available to go through a ring binder of documents uploaded only a day or two before the date of the mediation.

-It is extremely useful, as a great deal of time at the mediation meeting, if you or is your solicitors can agree a “bundle” of open documents.
+If you are already involved in litigation, or the dispute has already piled up multiple documents, it is extremely useful if you or is your solicitors can agree a “bundle” of open documents.
 You can disagree of course as to their effect but simply to provide an agreed history in that way is a good start.

 For an online mediation, it is more important that your document submission is comprehensive because there is no opportunity to explain face-to-face.